 The PCR product provided in this tutorial has been generated with PCR primers designed to amplify the region encoding the mature XynA enzyme (without signal peptide or stop codon) from the bacterium Dictyoglomus thermophilum.
 The primers were designed with extensions to generate an N-terminal NcoI site and a C-terminal BamHI site.
 The NcoI site has been positioned so that ligation will give an in-frame fusion to the pET26B-based PelB signal peptide.
 The BamHI site is positioned so that ligation will generate an in-frame C-terminal fusion of XynA to the pET26B-based HIS-tag.

-Exercise 2: Performing Restriction Cloning
+Part 1: Performing Restriction Cloning

 A: Overview of The Restriction Cloning window